-Leah joined Green Alliance in October 2015 as interim strategy director, responsible for growing the impact of the organisation, by developing strategic work programmes and turning new ideas into ambitious programmes for change.
-In September 2016, she took on the role of acting director whilst Green Alliance recruits a permanent director.
+Before becoming joint acting director, Leah was interim strategy director at Green Alliance, responsible for growing the impact of the organisation, by developing strategic work programmes and turning new ideas into ambitious programmes for change.

 Prior to joining Green Alliance, Leah worked for the Greater London Authority, where she worked on developing the Mayor’s Climate Change Mitigation and Energy Strategy, which sets out the programme to reduce London’s CO2 emissions by 60% by 2025.
 She also led on the development of the London Energy Plan, the first mapping of a city’s energy infrastructure requirements to 2050.